TopologyHealth/backend-lambda/README.md

 ## Contributing

-Contributions to the is welcome!
+Contributions to the project is welcome!
 If you encounter any issues or have suggestions for improvement, please submit a GitHub issue or pull request.

 Before contributing, please review the guidelines and code of conduct outlined in the repository: